exercism/v3/languages/common-lisp/reference/implementing-a-concept-exercise.md

                 └── &lt;SLUG&gt;-test.lisp
 </pre>

-## Step 1: adding track-specific files
+## Step 1: adding code files

-These files are specific to the Common Lisp track:
+The code files are track-specific and should be designed to help the student learn the exercise's concepts.
+The following Common Lisp code files must be created (not necessarily in this order):

 - `<SLUG>.lisp`: the stub implementation file, which is the starting point for students to work on the exercise.